Is there some idea, vision, or possibility in your world that meets these four criteria:

 But the real value of this program can’t be measured in dollars and cents.
 It’s in the personal and professional development of each of our students and alumni, who are committed to making leadership part of their capacity and whose leadership is actively making a difference in the world we live in.

-MAOL courses are grouped into three tracks: Inquiry, Practice, and Application.
-Together, these three approaches provide a integrative approach to exploring, embodying, and expressing your unique expression of Leadership.
+Learning in the MAOL occurs through 3 types of experience: Inquiry, Practice, and Application.
+Together, these three approaches provide an integrative approach to exploring, embodying, and expressing your unique expression of Leadership.
 Note that Learning Experiences are not discreet courses but rather a way for you to get a preliminary sense of what you will experience in the program.

-[click on any section to open a document with course descriptions and sequence]
+[click on any section to open a document with descriptions of each Learning Experience]

 Program Structure & Experience

 The MAOL is a cohort experience: you will engage in all coursework with the same group of 8-12 individuals over the course of two years.
 This format facilitates the forming and nurturing of a powerful community of practitioners.
 In our experience over the past 25 years, the value that emerges from the community of learners over time is as important to your development as the value provided by the instructors we bring in to work with you.
 The holding of intentional space for this community to form is one of the primary accountabilities of the program's core faculty.

 Click here to view or download the schedule for in-person and interactive webinar classes.